 Migration to a new code style discussion

 A new code style adoption might be a very natural process if it starts with a new project, when there's no code formatted in the old way.
-That is why starting from version 1.3, the Kotlin IntelliJ Plugin creates new projects with formatting from the Code Conventions document which is enabled by default.
+That is why starting from version 1.3, the Kotlin IntelliJ Plugin creates new projects with formatting from the Coding conventions document which is enabled by default.